Table of Contents

 Magento 2.3.1 unfolded in the Docker container will be used in the review.
 This will allow us to isolate resources.

-We will measure performance in the production mode with fully enabled built-in cache.
+We will measure performance in the production mode with the fully enabled built-in cache.

 Testing will be carried out on three site pages: main, product and category ones.
 For each this page, we will run audit checks three times.
 An average test result will be selected.